speaud/speaud/README.md

 ##### ⚡ About

-Born and rasied in the Delaware Valley, Philly.
-Big fan of the outdoors and community advocacy.
-Also, a former NCAA/FILA All-American and Academic All-American.
+:wave: Hello World!

+Based out of Philly.
+Been in this world for over a decade or so now.
+Couldn't ask for much more.
+I mean, we basically play with Play-doh all day!
 I consider myself a very lucky, business-minded software engineer who has had the privilege to work with some very awesome people.
-I aim to build upon those experiences while continuously improving every day, in some way.
-Good things!
+Nowadays, I aim to build upon those experiences while continuously improving every day, in some way while mastering my craft.

+##### ⚡ Fun Facts
+1. Former NCAA and FILA All-American and Academic All-American in Men's Wrestling
+2. Big fan of fly-fishing
+3. Member of the Pennsylvania Academy of the Fine Arts leadership board

 ##### 📫 Contact

-Please use the [contact form on my personal website](https://www.joshuamummertstern.com) then I'll be sure to follow up!
+No social media accounts but please use the [contact form on my personal website](https://www.joshuamummertstern.com) then I'll be sure to follow up!

 ##### 🛠️ Languages
 ![](https://img.shields.io/badge/-Go-black?style=flat-square&logo=Go)